 - providing access to a wind farm noise simulator to demonstrate wind farm noise to community members and enable them to experience simulated noise scenarios

-- maintaining an up-to-date project website with full transparency on contacts, complaint process, project details and status along with planning permit details and documentation
+- maintaining an easily found, up-to-date project website with full transparency on contacts, complaint process, project details, the project’s current status along with planning permit details and documentation

-- providing information sessions about the project and wind farms more generally, at convenient locations within the community, including presentations from key stakeholders, along with regular project newsletters and updates, and
+- providing information sessions about the project and wind farms more generally, at convenient locations for community members, including presentations from key stakeholders, along with regular project newsletters and updates, and

 - publishing the minutes, where applicable, of CCC (or equivalent) meetings and allowing observers to attend CCC meetings.

 3.2.6.
 The developer (and CCC if it exists) should consult widely and communicate effectively and extensively on the proposed construction and related transport plan.
-The developer should also ensure appropriate restoration and ‘make-good’ activities and seek, where practical, to leave local infrastructure in the same or better condition than prior to the construction.
-The developer should also proactively provide communications during construction using all forms of relevant channels, including text messaging.
-Where more than one construction project is occurring in the same area, collaboration should occur between projects to proactively identify and resolve issues, such as constrained supply of gravel, tradespeople, accommodation and road access.
+The developer should also ensure appropriate restoration and ‘make-good’ actions are in place to remedy damage that may occur and seek, where practical, to leave local infrastructure in the same or better condition than prior to the construction.
+The developer should also proactively provide communications during construction using all forms of relevant channels, such as text messaging, to advise community members of impactful activities.
+Where more than one construction project is occurring in the same area, collaboration should occur between the projects to proactively identify and resolve issues, such as constrained supplies such as gravel, tradespeople, accommodation as well as road access issues.

 3.2.8.
-Local council(s) should proactively engage with the project and community and be clear in communicating the council’s support for the project as well as its role in facilitating and promoting effective community consultation.
+Local council(s) should proactively engage with the project and community, clearly communicating the council’s support for the project as well as its role in facilitating and promoting effective community consultation.
+Council should participate in any CCC or equivalent.
+If there are multiple wind farm projects located in a Council’s jurisdiction, it would be advisable to appoint a Council liaison resource to coordinate relations and issue resolution between community and developers.

 3.2.12.
-Stakeholders to the project, including the responsible authority, council, bankers, investors and regulators, should seek relevant evidence of both the project’s community engagement plan and outcomes of the plan’s execution as part of any decisions or conditions the stakeholder may wish to place on the project and developer.
+Stakeholders to the project, including the responsible authority, council, bankers, investors and regulators, should seek relevant evidence of both the project’s community engagement plan and outcomes from the plan’s execution as input to decisions or conditions the stakeholder may wish to place on the project and developer.

 3.2.14.
-State governments can continue to play a key role by prioritisation of promoting effective community engagement in wind energy projects.
-Examples include initiatives such as demonstrable community engagement plans as key criteria for eligibility to be awarded State government ‘feed in tariff’ arrangements through to utilising formal permit conditions.
+State governments can continue to play a key role by prioritising the promotion of effective community engagement in wind energy projects.
+Examples include initiatives such as community engagement plans as a key selection criteria for eligibility to be awarded state government ‘feed-in tariff’ arrangements as well as utilising formal permit conditions to mandate preparation and endorsement of the plan.

 3.2.15.
-Wind farm developers should ensure that all contractors and other project stakeholders are aware of their responsibility to be involved in community engagement and minimise community impacts.
+Wind farm developers should ensure that all contractors and other project stakeholders are aware of their responsibility to engage well with the community and minimise community impacts.
 If there are multiple infrastructure development projects occurring in a region, wind farm developers should also be aware of potential cumulative impacts to a community and should liaise with local councils and other developers to proactively plan ahead so to avoid or minimise unnecessary impact on the community.